vinaybelagavi/ChatApp/README.md

 # ChatApp
-Sample Chat application using Socket.IO
+Simple Chat application using Socket.IO

+This example demonstrates the use of Socket.IO to create a simple chat application.